JSDR213/Class_intro/README.md

 ### Unit 1 - Intro to Programming and Javascript

 Week 1
- - 2/13 - Introductions and Installfest
+ - 2/13 - Intro to JS and DatatypesIntroductions and Installfest
- - 2/15 - Command Line, Git, VS Code Set Up
+ - 2/15 -Arrays and Methods

     <br>
 Week 2
- - 2/22 - Intro to JS and Datatypes
+ - 2/22 - Objects and JSON

   <br>

 Week 3
-  - 2/27 - Arrays and Methods, Objects and JSON
+  - 2/27 - Condtionals and Loops

-  - 3/1 - Condtionals and Loops
+  - 3/1 - Functions and Scope

     <br>
 Week 4
-  - 3/6 - Functions and Scope
+  - 3/6 - Higher Order Functions
-  - 3/8 - Higher Order Functions
+  - 3/8 -  Command Line, Git, VS Code Set Up

     <br>
 Week 5